 Figure~\ref{fig:matmul_strassen_bf} shows the computation times for real square matrix multiplication at TD and QD precision.
 The horizontal axis represents the matrix size $n = 32$--$2049$, and the vertical axis represents the computation time in seconds.

-Notably, BF arithmetic provides no benefit---rather degrades performance---for DD precision, whereas it yields clear speedups for TD and QD precisions.
-For $n = 2049$, the resulting speedups over the MPBLAS~\cite{mplapack} DD- and QD-precision Rgemm are summarized in Table~\ref{table:mblas_speedup}.
+Notably, BF arithmetic provides no benefit and degrades performance for DD precision, whereas it yields clear speedups for TD and QD precisions.
+The resulting speedups over the MPBLAS~\cite{mplapack} DD- and QD-precision Rgemm for $n = 2049$ are summarized in Table~\ref{table:mblas_speedup}.

-Table~\ref{table:average_speedup} reports the average speedup ratios owing to BF arithmetic for DD precision, where BF arithmetic offers no benefit, comparing nonSIMD (NS) and SIMD-vectorized implementations.
+Table~\ref{table:average_speedup} lists the average speedup ratios owing to BF arithmetic for DD precision, where BF arithmetic offers no benefit compared to nonSIMD (NS) and SIMD-vectorized implementations.

-As expected, DD precision shows a slowdown of 0.6--1.0$\times$; however, TD precision achieves speedups of 1.2--1.5$\times$, and QD precision achieves speedups of 1.4--2.0$\times$.
-Although the true benefit of BF arithmetic is difficult to discern from the benchmarks in the original paper, the aforementioned results demonstrate that BF arithmetic effectively accelerates TD and QD precision computations.
-Furthermore, speedups are also achieved through Arm Neon vectorization and OpenMP-based parallelization.
+As expected, DD precision exhibited a slowdown of 0.6--1.0$\times$; however, TD precision achieved speedups of 1.2--1.5$\times$ and QD precision achieved speedups of 1.4--2.0$\times$.
+Although the true benefit of BF arithmetic is difficult to discern from the benchmarks in the original study, the aforementioned results demonstrate that BF arithmetic effectively accelerates TD and QD precision computations.
+Furthermore, speedups were achieved through Arm Neon vectorization and OpenMP-based parallelization.